Type-driven Neural Programming by Example: Literature review

-The R3NN first makes a \emph{recursive pass} from the embeddings $\phi(l)$ of leaves $l \in L$ of the program tree through neural networks $f_r$ at each branch, mapping from $Q \cdot M$ to $M$ dimensions, i.e. from concatenated right-hand side (RHS) vectors to a left-hand side (LHS) vector, all the way to the root node of the partial program, making for an embedding $\phi(root)$ of the full program so far.
+The R3NN first makes a \emph{recursive pass} from the embeddings $\phi(l)$ of leaves $l \in L$ of the program tree gradually toward the root node of the partial program, making for an embedding $\phi(root)$ of the full program so far.
+Given a number of child nodes $Q$ of the branch in question (as dictated by the grammar expansion rule it represents), this recursive pass goes through neural networks $f_r$ at each branch, mapping from $Q \cdot M$ to $M$ dimensions, i.e. from concatenated right-hand side (RHS) vectors to a left-hand side (LHS) vector.

-$Q$ here represents the number of child nodes of the branch in question (as dictated by the grammar expansion rule it represents), while $M$ indicates the number of features used per AST node.
-At any leaf $l \in L$, $r$ is determined by its symbol $s \in S$ representing an operator in the DSL, calculated by $S(l)$.

 It then performs a \emph{reverse recursive pass} from this root embedding $\phi(root)$, now passing back to the leaves through $g_r$, one of a second set of neural networks, mapping back from $M$ to $Q \cdot M$ dimensions, i.e. from a LHS vector back to concatenated RHS vectors $\phi'(c)$ for any node $c$, which now have their individual embeddings instilled with structural information about the entire program and how they fit into this larger structure.